- A Short Announcement re: The Long Warby Pratchat Imps

 Have a surprise bonus mini-episode of Pratchat!
 We’ve mentioned Night Terrace a few times, but not gone into too much detail.
 So, outside of our usual schedule, Liz asks Ben all about this time travel radio comedy series from Splendid Chaps Productions.
 What’s it about?
 Who are the main characters?
 How would they fit into the Discworld?
 You’ll also get a bit of behind the scenes info and hear some excerpts from the first two seasons.
 If it sounds good to you, hop on over to the Night Terrace crowdfunding campaign before November 22, and help get a third season made!

 You’ll hear excerpts from the Night Terrace episodes “Sound & Führer”, “Moving House” (both by John Richards), “Time of Death”, “Ancient History” (both by Ben McKenzie), “Sense & Susceptibility” (also by John Richards) and “The Outsourcing” (by David Ashton).
-Anastasia Black is played by Jackie Woodburne; Eddie Jones by Ben McKenzie; Sue Denholm by Petra Elliott; the Vraxnols by Toby Truslove and previous Pratchat guest, Cal Wilson (episodes one and three); and Carole by Cate Wolfe.
+Anastasia Black is played by Jackie Woodburne; Eddie Jones by Ben McKenzie; Sue Denholm by Petra Elliott; the Vraxnols by Toby Truslove and previous Pratchat guest, Cal Wilson (#Pratchat1 and #Pratchat3); and Carole by Cate Wolfe.

 We hope you enjoyed this little diversion!
 If you want more excerpts and info about Night Terrace, look up the hashtag #NightTerrace on social media, or visit nightterrace.com.
 If you listen to the series, you may also enjoy the companion podcast On the Terrace.